Skip to content

 python

-This client connects your script to the Azure AI Foundry service using the connection string and your Azure credentials.
+This client connects your script to the Microsoft Foundry service using the endpoint and your Azure credentials.

 python